ResearchComputing/Documentation/Useful-Slurm-Commands.md

 reqmem      | Required amount of memory for a job. user        | Username of the person who ran the job.

-As an example, suppose you want to find information jobs that were ran on March 12, 2018.
+As an example, suppose you want to find information about jobs that were run on March 12, 2018.
 You want to show information regarding the job name, the number of nodes used in the job, the number of cpus, the maxrss, and the elapsed time.
 Your command would look like this:

 ```bash
 $ sacct --jobs=your_job-id --starttime=2018-03-12 --format=jobname,nnodes,ncpus,maxrss,elapsed
 ```

-As another example, suppose you would like to pull up information on jobs that were ran on February 21, 2018.
+As another example, suppose you would like to pull up information on jobs that were run on February 21, 2018.
 You would like information on job ID, job name, QoS, Number of Nodes used, Number of CPUs used, Maximum RSS, CPU time, Average CPU time, and elapsed time.
 Your command would look like this:

 ```bash
 $ sacct –-jobs=your_job-id –-starttime=2018-02-21 --format=jobid,jobname,qos,nnodes,ncpu,maxrss,cputime,avecpu,elapsed